Klaus-Tu/Bag-of-Prototypes/README.md

+### $\textsf{\color{red}Update:}$

+The current implementation of K-Means is from scikit-learn, which only use CPU for codebood construction. [torch-kmeans](https://pypi.org/project/torch-kmeans/) can utilise a GPU to significantly speed up codebook construction.

 # Bag-of-Prototypes

 This codebase provides an official implementation for the paper: [A Bag-of-Prototypes Representation for Dataset-Level Applications](https://arxiv.org/abs/2303.13251) at CVPR 2023.